TiezhuSun/AndroidImageRepresentation/README.md

 ## Models Training and Testing

+### Notes:

+-  The evaluation is repeated 10 times using the holdout technique.
+-  The training, validation and test hashes are provided in `data_splits` directory.
+-  To run the scripts blow, you need to extract the gray-scale images and color-scale images for goodware and malware applications in `goodware_hashes.txt` and `malware_hashes.txt` using the `apktoimages.py` script.

 ### Model based on Gray-scale Image

-#### To train and test a model based on grey-scale image, use ```ModelGray.py``` script:
+#### To train and test a model based on <Font color = gray>**gray-scale** </font> image, use ```ModelGray.py``` script:

-This script trains the Neural Network using the grey-scale training images, and evaluates its learning using the grey-scale testing dataset.
-The evaluation is repeated 10 times using the holdout technique.
-The training, validation and test hashes are provided in `data_splits` directory.
-To use this script, you need to extract the grey-scale images for goodware and malware applications in `goodware_hashes.txt` and `malware_hashes.txt` using the `apktoimage.py` script.
+This script trains the Neural Network using the gray-scale training images, and evaluates its learning using the gray-scale testing dataset.

 #### INPUTs are: